Unity govt must demonstrate leadership to stabilise economy, says PM Anwar

 “This evening the chairman of Geely, one of the largest automobile companies in the country will be meeting me to announce an allocation of tens of billions… to make Malaysia its automobile headquarters in the region.

-“Before this we learned Amazon Web Services (AWS) has agreed to make Malaysia as a base, while several countries such as the Philippines, Indonesia were all hoping that they would be chosen,” he said at the Negeri Sembilan state government’s and Malaysia Madani Raya Open House, here today.
+“Before this we learned Amazon Web Services (AWS) has agreed to make Malaysia as a base, while several countries such as the Philippines, Indonesia were all hoping that they would be chosen,” he said at the Negri Sembilan state government’s and Malaysia MADANI Raya Open House, here today.

 Also present were Deputy Prime Minister Datuk Seri Dr Ahmad Zahid Hamidi and Menteri Besar Datuk Seri Aminuddin Harun.